Hubs-Foundation/hubs-docs/docs/hubs-cloud-aws-estimated-cost-charts.md

 ---
 id: hubs-cloud-aws-estimated-cost-charts
-title: AWS Estimated Cost Charts
+title: AWS Estimated Costs and Cost Charts (Alpha)
-sidebar_label: Estimated Cost Charts (alpha)
+sidebar_label: Estimated Costs and Charts (Alpha)
 ---

+**Minimizing Costs Primer**

+- How do costs work for Hubs Cloud?
+- Minimizing costs - Settings in stack template
+- Minimizing costs - Recommended user story
+- Best Accuracy Cost Estimate - use AWS Cost Explorer

+**What AWS Server Type should I use?**

+- Recommended Server Types
+- To calculate CCU or concurrent users?
+- Cost Charts per Server Type (Alpha)

+**Detailed Cost breakdown**

+- Best Accuracy Cost Estimate - use AWS Cost Explorer
+- The AWS Tech Stack in detail
+- Estimate the cost of your event

+Your primary costs will be the EC2 instances you use, the serverless hourly database costs, EFS storage, and, if you do not switch to Cloudflare, data transfer costs.

 Costs are impossible to predict because everyone uses Hubs differently.
-Below charts are **estimates** from our tests and should not be used as a source of truth for your AWS Hubs Cloud costs.
+Below are **estimates** from our tests and should not be used as a source of truth for your AWS Hubs Cloud costs.

 ## For best accuracy, use AWS Cost Explorer